carlosthurman0/OS-Ticket-Process/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This project was installed by me and shows the life style of the ticketing system.<br />

 <h2>Video Demonstration</h2>